About this Blog

-The birth of this blog came in the midst of going through a painful, complex relationship break up.
-I know that what I am experiencing right now ….the shattering of dreams; the heartbreak of grief and loss; the shameful thoughts of “I thought I had got it so right this time and I didn’t “; the relentless heart-ache that never seems to go away, is what many women all over the world experience and feel at such times.
+The birth of this blog came while going through a painful, and complicated relationship break up.
+I know that what I am experiencing right now is the effects of the shattered dreams; the heartbreak of grief and loss.
+The shameful thoughts of “I thought I had got it so right this time and I didn’t “; the relentless heartache that never seems like it will stop is what many women all over the world experience and feel at such times.
 What I am feeling right now is the pain of many women.

-Right now I am having to call on all my strength and resources to get through the devastating experience of disentangling from a highly narcissistic man, who I fell completely in love with.
-Anyone who has been through this will know what I am talking about.
+Right now I am having to call on all my strength and resources to get through the devastating experience of disentangling from a highly narcissistic man, with who I fell completely in love.
+Anyone who has been through this knows what I am talking about.

-So this leads me to have to think about what I value about myself in order to move through this.
-In this awful situation that I find myself in (I moved countries, left grandchildren, friends and family ) I feel a lot of shame and that I have failed.
-Those close to me were so happy for me that at last I had found the “right companion”.
+This leads me to think about what I value about myself to continue moving forward.
+In this awful situation that I find myself in (I moved countries, leaving grandchildren, friends and family ) I feel a lot of shame and that I have failed.
+Those close to me were so happy for me that at last, I had found the “right companion”.
 Indeed my grief and distress at times feel unbearable.

-“All I thought I wanted was to marry the boy next door and live happily ever after.
+“All I thought I wanted was to marry the boy next door and live happily ever after.”
 That was the myth of happiness that was around when I was young.
-Instead I have had a very colourful and varied love life with many highs and many lows.
-On one hand I feel very sad that I do not have an enduring companionship with an intimate partner at this stage of my life.
-On the other hand I honour myself that I have reached out to love and be loved with a sincere and honest intent and left relationships when it has not been healthy for me to remain.
-Above all I honour myself that I value living an authentic life and keeping my heart open to love, in spite of the disappointments and heartache along the way.
+Instead, I have had a colourful and varied love life with many highs and lows.
+On the one hand, I feel sad that I do not have an enduring intimate partner companionship at this stage of my life.
+On the other, I honour myself that I have reached out to love and be loved with sincere and honest intent and left relationships when it has not been healthy for me to remain.
+Above all, I honour myself that I value living an authentic life and keeping my heart open to love, in spite of the disappointments and heartache along the way.

-So this blog is about strength, courage, resilience and claiming self-esteem even in the midst of adversity.
-Digging deep inside ourselves even when it feel there is nothing left.
-Empowering oneself with whatever works, such as writing this blog.
+So this blog is about strength, courage, resilience and claiming self-esteem amid adversity.
+Digging deep inside ourselves, even when it feels there is nothing left, is empowering ourselves with whatever works, such as writing this blog.

 Saying a resounding YES to the question “am I worth it”?